 Would you want to spend day after day in the same place, wondering what the rest of the world looked like?
 He wouldn’t either.

 Dogs are naturally curious, and unless your best friend has some really fun dog toys (there are some great ideas available here) or a canine pal to hang out with, he’ll probably spend a lot of time trying to find a way to get to the other side of the fence.
-Fortunately, there are things you can do to keep your dog from getting bored while you are gone.
-Click on this link to find out more.
+Fortunately, there are things you can do to keep your dog from getting bored like leaving interactive toys for them to find.

 Loud sounds, bad weather and unfamiliar people in your house are all reasons that dogs seek solace somewhere outside the fence that surrounds your backyard.
 If you know what scares your dog, you can take steps to eliminate those things from his life.
 You can’t do anything about the weather, of course, but you can provide a safe haven for your dog if he is troubled by the crash of thunder and the flash of lightning.
 To find out more on techniques that will help address the fears and anxiety that dogs may have; Veterinary Partners has some suggestions.